xtaohub/fvm2d/README.md

 # fvm2d

-fvm2d is a C++ program that uses a positivity-preserving finite volume method to solve the 2D radiation belt diffusion equation with a structured mesh.
+fvm2d is a C++ program that uses a positivity-preserving finite volume method to solve the 2D radiation belt diffusion equation with a full diffusion matrix.
 It solves the 2D Fokker-Planck equation in ${(\alpha, \log(p))}$ coordinates and allows for the adjustment of parameters to modify the mesh, range, or time step.

+With slight modification, the code can be used to solve any Fokker-Planck type equation that can be written in the conservative form.

 ## Install